Property/Real Estate Lawyer

 Salary & Career Outlook

-The average salary for a real estate lawyer is $118,000.
+The average salary for a real estate lawyer is $163,770, according to the U.S. Bureau of Labor Statistics.
 Salary depends on the hourly rate charged and job experience.
 Working in a large firm or becoming a partner increases a real estate lawyer’s pay.

 In an economic recession with a decline in the housing market the industry’s need for real estate lawyers declines as well.
 To compensate, real estate companies may hire fewer lawyers and instead enlist the services of paralegals and accountants to perform similar functions.
 A willingness to relocate may open up more job opportunities.
 However, relocation does mean passing the bar exam in another state.